NoaBar/noabar.github.io/index.md

 City Tour
 =========
 Jerusalem is my home town, and there is always something new to learn or find in this amazing city.
 Using a few fragments and one menu I built a simple app for the use of tourists, new students, young and senior residents.
-The app allows the users to navigate to the selected attraction using Google Maps.
+The app gives information and allows the users to navigate to the selected attraction using Google Maps.

 [Click here for more images](CityTourGallery)